 Practical Reason is an area of inquiry at the intersection of fields — metaethics, normative ethics, action theory, and epistemology — that have converged on an important set of questions about reasons, reasoning, and rationality.
 Looking at the relationship between evidence for belief and reasons for action, which bear striking parallels but have traditionally been investigated by different branches of philosophy, is just one example of the kind of cross-fertilization that has made this a fruitful area of investigation.

 Stephen Finlay's work explores how insights from our philosophical understanding of language can shed light on many of the traditional problems of metaethics, as well as the new problems of practical reason.
 He believes that semantic investigation confirms an interrelated set of simple and elegant analyses of normative concepts like ‘good’, ‘ought’, and ‘reason’.
 On his view, the common pattern in this set provides the key to understanding why moral disagreements can seem intractable, and why moral judgments seem to motivate, as well as how moral facts fit into the natural world, and yet matter for what we ought to do.
-He is currently working on a book bringing these ideas together.
+He brings these ideas together in his recent book, Confusion of Tongues: A Theory of Normative Language (Oxford UP 2014).

 Jake Ross's work explores the relationship between practical and theoretical reason.
 He argues against the viability of both the program of explaining the norms of belief in terms of practical norms, and the program of explaining the norms of practical rationality in terms of the norms of belief.
 If we are to understand the interconnection between practical and theoretical rationality, he argues, we must draw a distinction between belief and acceptance, where acceptance, unlike belief, is an attitude that is subject to practical reasons.
 He is currently working on a monograph, Vindicating Reason, which explores the possibility of providing practical justification for acceptance, and, in the process, of responding to a number of forms of skepticism, including moral skepticism.

-Led by Jim Higginbotham, Scott Soames, and George Wilson in philosophy, and complemented by Elena Guerzoni, Roumyana Pancheva, and Barry Schein in linguistics, USC has a world-class program in the philosophy of language and linguistic semantics.
-Higginbotham, who is an expert in both contemporary linguistic theory and the philosophical foundations of semantics, is known as one of the chief innovators in the development of truth-theoretic semantic theories of natural languages.
-Recently, he has worked on the semantics of belief-ascriptions, compositionality, the anaphoric theory of tense, and the English perfect and the metaphysics of events.
 Soames is one of the leading figures in direct-reference theory, the analysis of propositional attitude constructions, and the theory of structured propositions.
 He is also recognized for his contributions to the theories of truth, vagueness, and partially defined predicates, and for his explanation of the difference between epistemic and metaphysical modalities.
 Recently, he has been working on natural kinds, on the metaphysics and epistemology of actuality and possibility, and the language we use to talk about it, and on the relationship between semantic theories of natural language, and pragmatic theories of what is asserted, conveyed and implicated by utterances of natural-language sentences.
-Wilson, whose expertise in philosophy spans the philosophy of language, action theory, aesthetics and the philosophy of film, is a leading interpreter of Saul Kripke’s version of Wittgenstein’s rule-following paradox.

 In addition to teaching their specialties, the USC philosophers of language seek to expand their inquiries by co-teaching with others in related areas.
-Higginbotham, who regularly teaches Contemporary Philosophical Literature with Soames, also teaches in linguistics, with Schein and Guerzoni.
-In a new graduate seminar, offered jointly in the School of Philosophy and the School of Law, Soames teams up with Andrei Marmor in Law, Language, and Interpretation, which applies advances in contemporary philosophy of language to questions of legal philosophy.
-In another new pro-seminar, Soames directs graduate students in a writing-intensive exploration of topics in contemporary metaphysics, epistemology, and the philosophy of language.
+In a graduate seminar offered jointly in the School of Philosophy and the School of Law, Soames teams up with Andrei Marmor in Law, Language, and Interpretation, which applies advances in contemporary philosophy of language to questions of legal philosophy.
+In the pro-seminar, Soames directs graduate students in a writing-intensive exploration of topics in contemporary metaphysics, epistemology, and the philosophy of language.

-With new faculty adding to its previous strength, USC is gaining momentum in the core analytic areas of metaphysics, epistemology, and the philosophy of mind.
+With new faculty adding to its previous strength, USC is gaining momentum in the core analytic areas of logic, metaphysics, and epistemology.
+Recent appointments include John Hawthorne, Andrew Bacon, Jeffrey Russell, and Gabriel Uzquiano.

-Mark Schroeder are both largely concerned with the metaphysics of normativity—what sorts of facts and properties are normative claims about?
-Frank Lewis, our resident scholar of ancient philosophy, is a leading interpreter of Aristotle's metaphysics.
-Jacob Ross, who also specializes in normativity and ethics, has significant interests in formal approaches to rationality, including confirmation theory.
+Mark Schroeder is largely concerned with the metaphysics of normativity—what sorts of facts and properties are normative claims about?
+Jacob Ross and Ralph Wedgwood, who also specialize in normativity and ethics, have significant interests in formal approaches to rationality, including confirmation theory.
 And Scott Soames is the author of significant work at the intersection of language and metaphysics—for instance, concerning the metaphysics of modality and of natural kinds—and also at the intersection of language and epistemology—for instance, concerning the contingent a priori.

 Stephen Finlay - Finlay's research touches the theory of action in his work on normative and explanatory reasons for action and on the role of desire in the motivation of action.
 He has written on the concept of reasons for action, and he has defended a distinctive view of the distinction between normative reasons for action and explanatory reasons.